 What is an informal table setting?

 This could be anything!
 A family dinner to a casual get-together with friends.
 The whole ambience should be more relaxed and there’s no need to use your finest china and silverware!
 But that doesn’t mean your table shouldn’t look good and you could still use attractive centrepieces — such as an LED vase or decorative wooden bowl for example.
+The quality of your table matters too, because if you have one of the highest-quality wooden dining tables then you don’t have to worry about that and can focus on the details of how to set a table properly.

 An informal table setting features minimal flatware and cutlery.
 You can simply place all your food (when it’s cooked!) on the table for your guests to help themselves.
 An informal dinner party can also consist of a single course or the standard three-course affair.
 It’s a good plan to either go for the typical ‘starter, main and dessert’, or just rustle up a good hearty main meal and allow your guests chat, laugh and drink as they enjoy their dinner.